Why study Aerospace Engineering?

-Aerospace engineering is the use of advanced science and technology in the design and development of flight vehicles.
-Degree study includes the analysis and design of aircraft, spacecraft, missiles, rockets and satellites.
+The University of Cincinnati’s B.S. in Aerospace Engineering Degree is the country’s second oldest program of its kind.
+Aerospace engineering takes a deep exploration of advanced science and technology in the design and development of flight vehicles; degree study includes the analysis and design of aircraft, spacecraft, missiles, rockets, and satellites.

 - English (4 units)